 Managing a material handling fleet with spare batteries can be complicated and expensive if not managed correctly.
-Historically, the predominance of batteries used in these applications were flooded lead-acid with 8-12 hours recharge with the need for regular maintenance, such as topping-up with water.
+Historically, the predominance of batteries used in these applications were flooded lead-acid with 8-12 hours recharge with the need for regular maintenance, such as topping up with water.
 There have been major advancements in lead battery technologies over the years with the introduction of low or zero maintenance technology, higher capacity for longer run-times, and faster/opportunity charging capability with advanced lead solutions such as Thin Plate Pure Lead (TPPL).
-The industry has also seen the emergence of alternate technologies like hydrogen fuel cells and lithium-ion batteries, both giving the opportunity to ‘refuel’ in the truck.
-These new technologies can be extremely attractive for businesses that have the infrastructure and refuelling time needed.
-However, for businesses that operate at a high intensity and cannot support trucks being ‘on charge’ for even a short period of time, or it is impractical to install the required infrastructure, a battery changing system is what they need.
+The industry has also seen the emergence of alternative technologies like hydrogen fuel cells and lithium-ion batteries, both giving the opportunity to ‘refuel’ in the truck.
+These new technologies can be extremely attractive for businesses that have the infrastructure and refueling time needed.
+However, for businesses that operate at a high intensity and cannot support trucks being ‘on charge’ for even a short period of time, or it is impractical to install the required infrastructure, a battery-changing system is what they need.

 Traction batteries are HEAVY and mainly fall outside the manual handling regulations in place in most countries.
 Of paramount importance is the safety of your truck operators and other staff involved in battery changing.
 You need a system that provides the highest degree of safety and ease of operation.
 You also want a system that prevents damaging your assets such as batteries, forklifts and ancillary equipment.